Come to Highfield Hall and explore our gardens!

 Fragment House by Danielle Krcmar

-Located behind the mansion
+Located in front of the mansion

 Danielle currently serves as Artist in Residence at Babson College and has exhibited widely in the New England area.
 Her extraordinary sculpture, Fragment House, is the first interactive, environmental artwork that has graced the lawns of Highfield Hall & Gardens.
 It calls attention to Beebe Woods as the backdrop for Highfield Hall and the domestic components of Highfield’s archtecture and history.